adambard/learnxinyminutes-docs/gleam.html.markdown

   // Underscores for floats are also supported io.debug(10_000.01)

-  // Division by zero will not overflow, but is instead defined to be zero.
+  // Division by zero will not overflow but is instead defined to be zero.

   // Working with strings
   io.debug("⭐ Gleam ⭐ - 별")